 4.2.2 Analyses of Individual Datasets

 This section would analyze each dataset on an hourly, daily, monthly, seasonal, and daily peak basis.
-To keep the information contained within the scope of this thesis, only the most pertinent information would be included here.
+To keep the information contained within the scope of this thesis, only the most pertinent information is included here.
 Additional plots, such as box plots of the error distribution, plots of MAPE values over various horizons, and the source code for our implementation, will be included in the appendix.

 Notably, the SNF average forecasts in the average figures' plots exhibit a high degree of similarity to the actual values' average because they are calculated using the previous week's values; thus, they are identical to the actual data but with a week lag.
 This means that calculating the SNF forecasts' averages over a long period will be nearly identical to calculating the test dataset's averages.
 This is critical to remember when examining the figure plots that are constructed using the averages of various horizons.